-All information pertaining to alleged violations of residence hall regulations should be submitted by residence hall staff to the vice chancellor for student affairs/dean of students, who shall make it available to the AG.
+All information pertaining to alleged violations of residence hall regulations should be submitted by the residence hall staff to the Vice Chancellor for Student Affairs/Dean of Students who shall make this information available to the Attorney General.

-Section 7. - Notification of a hearing shall be served by the Office of the Dean of Students to the accused student within 30 days after report of the violation.
+A notification of hearing shall be served by the Office of the Dean of Students to the accused student within thirty (30) days after report of the violation.
 Reasonable extensions of this time are permissible.

-The Office of the Dean of Students serves notification of hearing, which must be facilitated in person and requires a signature of receipt.
-The notification of hearing specifies: 1) the nature of the offense and 2) the time and place of the hearing (must be reasonable).
-The notification of hearing shall be signed by the dean of students and served at least five days before the hearing.
+The Office of the Dean of Students shall serve the summons.
+The summons must be served in person and requires a student signature of receipt.
+The summons shall specify (a) the nature of the offense, and (b) the time and place of the hearing.
+The summons shall be signed by the Dean of Students.
+The time and place must be reasonable in nature.
+The summons must be served at least five (5) days before the hearing.

-The Office of the Dean of Students informs the accused student, in writing, of: 1) charges against him/her that explain particulars, 2) penalties involved, 3) right to have assigned counsel or one of their choosing, 4) right to have material witnesses and procurement of evidence, 5) right to have as many as three character witnesses and have as many as three statements read at the hearing attesting to their character, 6) right to request disqualification, for valid reasons, 7) right to request a reasonable postponement of hearing, and 8) right to face an accuser, upon request (if possible).
+The Office of the Dean of Students shall inform the accused student in writing of (a) the charges against him/her and shall explain the particulars, (b) penalties involved, (c) his/her right to an assigned counsel or one of his/her own choosing, (d) his/her right to summoning of material witnesses and procurement of evidence, (e) his/her right to summon as many as three (3) character witnesses and have read on his/her behalf at the hearing as many as three statements attesting to his/her character, (f) his/her right to request disqualification, for valid reasons, (g) his/her right to request a reasonable postponement of his/her trial, (h) his/her right to face his/her accuser upon request (if possible).

+Hearing Conference

-Hearing Conference Section 10.
-An accused student may request, in writing, no more than once, a postponement of his/her hearing due to extenuating circumstances.
-Extensions shall be granted at the discretion of the AG, except that the Conduct Council may, at the time of hearing, grant an extension if it deems one necessary.
+An accused student may request in writing, no more than once, a postponement of his/her hearing due to extenuating circumstances.
+Extensions shall be granted at the discretion of the Attorney General, except that the Conduct Council may, at the time of the hearing grant an extension if it deems one necessary.

-An accused student may waive any guaranteed rights provided that he/she does so in writing (see section on Waiver of Rights to a Hearing).
+An accused student may waive any of his/her guaranteed rights provided that he/she does so in writing.
+(See section on Waiver of Rights to a Hearing).

-The AG, or his/her agent, may ask questions relevant to a case to be heard in the Office of the Dean of Students.
+The Attorney General or his/her agent may ask questions relevant to the case to be heard in the Office of the Dean of Students.